 The specification of a method is written method [private] method-name : poly-typexpr, where method-name is the name of the method and poly-typexpr its expected type, possibly polymorphic.
-The flag private indicates whether the method can be accessed from outside the class.
+The flag private indicates that the method cannot be accessed from outside the object.

-The polymorphism may be left implicit in method specifications: any type variable which is not bound to a class parameter and does not appear elsewhere inside the class specification will be assumed to be polymorphic, and made explicit in the resulting method type.
+The polymorphism may be left implicit in public method specifications: any type variable which is not bound to a class parameter and does not appear elsewhere inside the class specification will be assumed to be universal, and made polymorphic in the resulting method type.
 Writing an explicit polymorphic type will disable this behaviour.